Academic Information and Policies

 Residence Hall Bill of Rights and Responsibilities

 • The right: to read, study or sleep free from undue interference in or around one’s room.
-The responsibility: to control noise and other distractions that inhibit the exercise of study or sleep by another person.

-• The right: to recreation in or around the residence halls.
 The responsibility: to modify recreation so that it does not interfere with the rights and safety of others in or around the residence halls.

-• The right: to personal privacy.
 The responsibility: to respect the personal privacy of others in the residence halls.
-To also recognize and respect the personal privacy of roommate(s).
-To recognize the guidelines set forth by the University.
+Also, it is important to recognize and respect the personal privacy of roommate(s).
+To acknowledge the guidelines set forth by the University.

-• The right: to a physical environment that is clean, healthy, safe and orderly.
 The responsibility: for the University to maintain such an environment and for the students to assist in this effort.

-• The right: to recourse according to prescribed judicial procedures against anyone who unduly infringes on one’s rights or property.
-The responsibility: to conduct oneself in a manner that does not infringe on the rights of others, to initiate action should the circumstances warrant.
+The responsibility: to conduct oneself in a manner that does not infringe on the rights of others and to initiate action should the circumstances warrant.

-Campus Living Guidelines
+Campus Community Living Guidelines

 • Vacate a building after a fire alarm sounds or at the direction of a school official.